 It offers more perks than an entirely bare-bones account, such as a second-chance checking account that some banks offer to people getting back on track financially.
 It’s also not as feature rich as the premium checking accounts that some banks offer, which usually come with requirements like a high minimum deposit amount, an ongoing monthly deposit amount minimum or other criteria to keep the account open.

 Not sure if BMO Harris’s Smart Advantage checking account is right for you?
-Consider these alternatives.
+Consider this alternative.

 • Ally Bank: If you don’t mind giving up the convenience of being able to walk into a brick-and-mortar bank, the online-only Ally Bank offers many accounts that charge fewer fees and also yield more interest.